A conventional method of rebidding after a 2 No Trump response to a Weak Two Opening by partner devised by Mr. Harold A. Ogust.

 The illustration below with the included explanations should clarify the original concept of Mr. Harold Ogust.

-South could inform his partner of his length
+- South could inform his partner of his length and approximate strength.

 The Ogust convention allows the responder to bid 2 No Trump, a forcing bid, to allow opener, by a system of Relay bids, to describe his hand more precisely.
 Using these step-by-step bids, both North and South can find better establish the final contract.
 The following rebids are those rebids as indicated in the original version by Mr. Harold Ogust.
 Several variations on this concept are listed below.